In about 30 minutes you can repair the electrical wiring in almost any lamp—and make it safe as well.

 Check the bulb first!

 When a lamp flickers or doesn’t light up at all, chances are that one of the parts has gone bad.
-Here we’ll show you how to replace all the key parts.
+Here we’ll show you how to replace all the key parts and how to rewire a lamp.
 But don’t overlook the obvious: no power or a bad bulb.
 Try a new bulb and plug the lamp into a different outlet before taking things apart.

 If that doesn’t work, operate the switch.
 It should turn on and off without flickering.
 Next, unplug the lamp and inspect the cord and plug.
 If you can’t find any obvious problems, replace all the electrical parts.
 It only takes a few more minutes than replacing just one, and the cost is minimal.